 1 | Submit Secondary Applications within 14 Days

 Do not procrastinate on your secondary applications.
-Even though you will have many coming through all around the same time, aim to submit each of them within 14 days of receiving them.
+Even though you will have many coming through at about the same time, aim to submit each within 14 days of receiving it.

-Plan ahead so that you are able to submit quality responses as quickly as possible.
+Plan ahead so you can submit quality responses as quickly as possible.

 2 | Draft Responses in Advance Based on Common Questions